 As some parts of the world excel at account-based marketing while others are still evolving, the focus on ABM trends and best practices remains constant.
 It can even get competitive as one market tries to out-perform another.
 During a recent small series of events hosted by the Agent3 APAC team here in Sydney, and accompanied by Bev Burgess – widely regarded as the founder of ABM and now Managing Principal at the Inflexion Group – I asked the question: Can APAC be a global leader in ABM?

 We engaged a number of senior ABMers from a mix of ‘leading’ and ‘learning’ organizations, each with ABM front-and-centre in their marketing mix, but at different points in the maturity of their ABM implementation.
-Bev and I discussed some of their observations and learnings in this short video – here are some of the of the key takeaways:
+Bev and I discussed some of their observations and learnings in this short video below – here are some of the of the key takeaways:

 - While APAC might be a later arrival to ABM than its EMEA or NA counterparts, the ability to flex and move quickly is bringing a fresh approach in the region that challenges ABM ‘norms’ and drives creativity.
 Hence, while the ABM market in APAC overall may not yet be as mature, some of the best ABM ideas are now originating in APAC and being replicated in other typically more mature geographies.